AnnaNamLab/VDJ-Seq-Processing/README.md

   --file /path/to/cdr3.out

 ```
-After defining the doublets, the TCR clone expansion is analyzed using scripts/TCR/TCR_expansion.R.
+After defining the doublets, the TCR clone expansion is assessed using scripts/TCR/TCR_expansion.R.

 ## References